MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     ![Screenshot of the demo website for a copilot.](media/demo-website.png)

-1. Enter the message `What are the expense limits for flights?` and view the response.
+1. Enter the message `What are the expense limits for meals?` and view the response.
 1. Try a few more questions and view the responses from your copilot.
 It will have limited functionality, but should be able to provide relevant answers to questions about expense claims.

 ## Challenge